 So, what if I’d listened to those Park Rangers who saw me as just another naïve tourist?
-What if I’d listened to the concerned objections of my parents, family and friends, even complete strangers prior to flying to Africa on a one-way ticket!?!?
+What if I’d listened to the concerned objections of my parents, family, and friends, even complete strangers prior to flying to Africa on a one-way ticket!?!?
 I hate to think what I’d be doing now if I did.

 While the intentions behind those voiced concerns are often to scare us, to deter us from the path we’ve chosen and deemed right for us – triggered by others’ own fears, and often terribly misinformed – you need to harness them and use them for your own good.
 Use them to steel your resolve, to justify your choices of why and where and when.

 If I’d listened to the advice of others I wouldn’t now have a decade of overseas travel under my belt, and many of my greatest dreams fulfilled.
 Those voices had me seriously doubting myself at the time though; they made me hesitate.
-But while I respect, and take heed of, others’ opinions regarding world travel, I’ve learnt that if I do my research and I’m happy with my plan, however loose it might be, to just do it.
+But while I respect, and take heed of, others’ opinions regarding world travel, I’ve learned that if I do my research and I’m happy with my plan, however loose it might be, to just do it.

 My advice?
 Follow your gut, leap across the gap, wave your goodbyes.
 They’re not forever if you play it clever.

 In every direction we walk, sail or fly, we’re bound to encounter good days and bad.
 The important part is to be well-prepared, so that whatever you face you can do so standing tall – before and after the event.
 Being fearless is not what I’m suggesting.
 To be fearless is to be careless, and that’s truly dangerous.
-Fear is important, a necessary evil that gives us boundaries, teaches us respect.
+Fear is important, a necessary evil that gives us boundaries and teaches us respect.
 From there we can determine how we might conquer our fears, and do so on our own terms.